FirebaseExtended/experimental-extensions/export-user-data/getting-started.md

 ## Archiving exported data

 By default the extension will generate a list of CSV files.
-If you wish to additionally export a single zip archive containing all files, set the `Enable Zip` configuration option to "Yes".
+If you wish to instead export a single zip archive containing all files, set the `Enable Zip` configuration option to "Yes".

 **Note: Archiving is resource intensive and you may run into resource limitations with large volumes of exported data.**